Skip to content

 Why Pairing Matters

 Pairing is about balance.
-A good drink (or snack) should either complement the cigar's flavor or offer a contrast that brings new layers to the smoke.
-The goal is harmony, not competition.
+A good drink or snack should either complement the cigar or push a contrast that opens new layers.
+You're after harmony, not a turf war.

 Common pairings

-You’ll never go wrong with the classics.
-Whiskey and bourbon are go-tos for good reason; their oak and caramel notes tend to play well with most cigars.
-Rum’s sweetness can soften a bold stick, while a strong, black coffee can sharpen your palate and highlight those darker notes like cocoa or spice.
+The classics never miss.
+Whiskey and bourbon are go-tos for a reason, their oak and caramel play nice with most cigars.
+Rum's sweetness can soften a bold stick, while a strong black coffee sharpens your palate and lifts the darker notes like cocoa or spice.

 Choosing Cigars Based on Strength

-Match intensity with intensity.
-A mellow Connecticut pairs well with a light lager, white rum, or even a mild cold brew.
-Full-bodied cigars can take on heavy hitters — think barrel-aged bourbon, espresso, or a smoky scotch.
+Match intensity to intensity.
+A mellow Connecticut rides well with a light lager, a white rum, or a mild cold brew.
+Full-bodied cigars can take the heavy hitters, barrel-aged bourbon, espresso, a smoky scotch.

 Avoiding Flavor Clashes

-Don’t overthink it, just avoid pairing two flavor bombs unless you’re confident they’ll play nice.
-If your cigar has rich, complex notes, skip the flavored cocktails.
-Let the cigar lead, and keep the pairing simple enough to support it.
-This allows you to fully appreciate the cigar's natural taste, not compete with it.
+Don't overthink it.
+Just don't pair two flavor bombs unless you're sure they'll get along.
+If your cigar's already rich and complex, skip the flavored cocktail.
+Let the cigar lead and keep the pairing simple enough to back it up.
+That way you taste the cigar's real character instead of fighting it.

 Pro Tip: The Dry Draw

-If you want to look like you know what you're doing, don't skip this step.
-Before you light up, take a cold draw and a sip of your drink.
-See what notes you catch early, you might pick up sweetness, spice, or even grassy tones.
-Doing this sets your palate and helps you appreciate the shift in flavor as you smoke.
+Want to look like you know what you're doing?
+Don't skip this.
+Before you light, take a cold draw and a sip of your drink.
+See what notes you catch early, maybe sweetness, spice, even a grassy tone.
+It sets your palate and makes the shift in flavor easier to follow once you're smoking.

 Tips to Develop Your Palate

-Tuning your palate takes time, but it’s part of the fun.
-Every cigar you light is a chance to learn something about the tobacco, the blend, and your own preferences.
-Exploring different flavors, such as earthy, fruity, and woody notes, can significantly enhance your appreciation for the distinct characteristics that cigars offer.
-Here’s how to speed up the learning curve without turning it into homework.
+Tuning your palate takes time, but that's part of the fun.
+Every cigar you light teaches you something about the tobacco, the blend, and your own taste.
+Chasing different notes, earthy, fruity, woody, sharpens your appreciation for what each cigar's really doing.
+Here's how to speed up the learning curve without turning it into homework.

 Start with the Mild Stuff

-Mild cigars aren’t just for beginners, they’re where you’ll find the most clarity when picking up subtle notes like cream, hay, or soft spice.
-They teach you to pay attention.
+Mild cigars aren't just for beginners.
+They're where the subtle notes come through clearest, cream, hay, soft spice.
+They teach you to actually pay attention.

 Take Notes

-Sounds nerdy, but it works.
-A journal or log of your cigar-smoking journey can be helpful to document the specific flavors, aromas that you picked up on.
-Write down what you smoked, what you tasted, and how it changed from start to finish.
-Over time, you’ll start seeing patterns, and you’ll get better at picking cigars you’ll actually enjoy.
+Sounds nerdy.
+It works.
+A quick log of your sessions helps you pin down the flavors and aromas you caught.
+Write what you smoked, what you tasted, and how it shifted start to finish.
+Over time the patterns surface, and you get sharper at picking cigars you'll actually love.

 Explore Regions

-Different regions = different flavors.
-Nicaraguan cigars hit with earthy spice, Dominican sticks lean creamy and smooth, and Honduran cigars often pack a woody punch.
-Try them all, your taste buds will thank you.
+Different regions, different flavors.
+Nicaraguan cigars come in with earthy spice, Dominican sticks lean creamy and smooth, Honduran cigars often pack a woody punch.
+Try them all.
+Your palate will thank you.

 Pair, Then Compare

-Light up two cigars back-to-back, or side-by-side if you’re feeling bold, and notice the differences.
-How does a Connecticut-wrapped stick compare to a Maduro?
-Which one goes better with your coffee or bourbon?
+Light two cigars back-to-back, or side-by-side if you're feeling bold, and clock the differences.
+How does a Connecticut-wrapped stick stack up against a Maduro?
+Which one plays better with your coffee or bourbon?

 Common Myths About Cigar Flavor

-There are a lot of half-truths and secondhand wisdom floating around when it comes to tasting cigars.
-We're here to keep you informed and avoid these misconceptions.
-Let’s cut through the smoke and clear up a few common myths:
+There's a lot of half-truth and secondhand wisdom floating around about tasting cigars.
+Let's cut through the smoke and clear a few up.

 You Can Only Taste Flavor

-That’s why retrohaling (exhaling through the nose) unlocks so many hidden notes, believe it or not, your nose does more work than your taste buds.
+That's exactly why retrohaling, exhaling through the nose, unlocks so many hidden notes.
+Believe it or not, your nose works harder than your tongue.

 Dark Wrapper = Full Flavor

-It’s tempting to judge a cigar by its cover, but a darker wrapper doesn’t always mean a stronger or fuller flavor.
-Some of the smoothest, sweetest smokes wear the darkest wrappers.
+Tempting to judge a cigar by its cover, but a darker wrapper doesn't automatically mean stronger or fuller.
+Some of the smoothest, sweetest smokes wear the darkest leaves.

 Full Strength = Harsh

 Nope.
-A strong cigar can be bold, rich, and still silky smooth if it’s blended right.
-Strength just refers to the nicotine kick, not the complexity or balance.
+A strong cigar can be bold, rich, and still silky if it's blended right.
+Strength is just the nicotine kick, not the complexity or the balance.

 Mild Cigars = Flavorless